 - Multiple upload widgets button (Pro version)

-That’s a free app with premium feature, which also means it’s not open source, so any new features would have to be implemented by the developer.
+That’s a free app with premium features, which also means it’s not open source, so any new features would have to be implemented by the developer.
 I asked him whether ESP32 boards were also supported, but he answered the app only works with ESP8266 boards.

 This also got me interested in whether the Arduino IDE would work in Android on Espressif boards, and while ArduinoDroid app offers just that – Arduino IDE on Android -, it does not support ESP8266 boards for now.

 It’s also a freemium app, and not open source, but the developer launched a crowdfunding campaign last year to add Digispark boards.
 It got funded, and successfully implemented, so a ESP8266 port may happen the same way.
-For reference, ArduinoDroid app have been installed over 500,000 times, so there’s some level of interest in developing Arduino sketches on Android.
+For reference, ArduinoDroid app has been installed over 500,000 times, so there’s some level of interest in developing Arduino sketches on Android.

 Jean-Luc started CNX Software in 2010 as a part-time endeavor, before quitting his job as a software engineering manager, and starting to write daily news, and reviews full time later in 2011.